openstack-archive/infra-manual/doc/source/creators.rst

 containing the normal core group, with permission to +2 changes.

-Release management of official projects is handled by the Release Management team through the ``openstack/releases`` repository, the default settings allow the "``Release Managers``" team to push tags and create branches.
+For official OpenStack projects, release management is handled by the Release Management team through the ``openstack/releases`` repository, the default settings allow the "``Release Managers``" team to push tags and create branches.

-For unofficial projects, a second "<projectname>-release" team should be created and populated with a small group of the primary maintainers with permission to push tags to trigger releases.
+For all other projects, a second "<projectname>-release" team should be created and populated with a small group of the primary maintainers with permission to push tags to trigger releases.